missionpinball/mpf-docs/hardware/smartmatrix/index.rst

 This solution is very much a "home brew" solution that will require you to buy a lot of parts from various sources.

-Alternatively, FAST pinball also offers a RGB DMD which contains controller, panels and mounting brackets (ask them directly since it is not currently listed on their website).
+Alternatively, FAST pinball also offers a
+:doc:`RGB DMD </hardware/fast/dmd>` which contains
+controller, panels and mounting brackets (ask them directly since it is not currently listed on their website).
 If you go with this solution skip steps 1 to 3.
 You still need a power supply (step 4).